BioDepot/BioDepot-workflow-builder/README.md

 ## Usage

 ### How do I use Bwb on my own data files?
 The mapping of local files to be used by Bwb workflows happens in the command line at launch time.
+For Windows, there is also an additional step of making the Windows directories accessible to the VM that is launching Docker.
+More about this later, but first let's talk about how to map your directories so that the Docker container can read/write to them.

 The -v option allows you to map one or more personal (local) directory to an internal directory that the Bwb container can see them.
 Usually we map them to /data internally.
 The following start command for example maps the current directory to the /data directory inside the container.
 ```
 docker run --rm   -p 6080:6080 \
-    -v  $pwd/:/data  \
+    -v  ${PWD}/:/data  \
     -v  /var/run/docker.sock:/var/run/docker.sock \
     -v /tmp/.X11-unix:/tmp/.X11-unix \
     --privileged --group-add root \